-The Foundation has evaluated all subsequent transactions and events after the statement of financial position date and through February 14, 2018, which is the date these financial statements were available to be issued.
+The Foundation has evaluated all subsequent transactions and events after the date of the statements of financial position date and through February 18, 2019, which is the date these financial statements were available to be issued.
 There are no transactions or events requiring disclosure.